stevenmellor/laos_teacher/README.md

    Likewise, a hint about the translation model indicates you should install the LLM extras (`uv pip install '.[llm]'`) so the NLLB weights can sync.
 Progress is logged in `logs/app.log` and echoed to stdout.

+7. If you see `LaoTokenizer unavailable` in the logs, install the optional Lao NLP dependencies (already bundled with the `speech` extra) and ensure system libraries such as `icu` are present.
+On macOS with Homebrew: `brew install icu4c` followed by `uv pip install '.[speech]' --reinstall`.

 ### Environment configuration

 All runtime settings can be provided through environment variables (prefixed with `LAO_TUTOR_`) or a `.env` file.
 The table below lists the available options and their defaults.